-When the endpoint is idle, the site name is displayed on the status bar of display device and VCP40 phone.
-When H.323 or SIP protocol is enabled, you can make an IP address call to the far site, the site name will be displayed on the display device of the far site.
+When the endpoint is idle, the site name is displayed on the status bar of display device and video conferencing phone.
+You can make an IP address call to the far site, the site name will be displayed on the display device of the far site.
 Site name can consist of letters, numbers or special characters.
 You can configure the site name of the endpoint via the remote control or web user interface.